How to pay down the principal on a mortgage

 Enjoy peace of mind

-For many people, the feeling of accomplishment that comes after your payoff is second to none.
+For many people, the feeling of accomplishment that comes after their payoff is second to none.
 But paying off a mortgage early also gives you peace of mind.
 Without the ongoing monthly mortgage payment, you’re a big step closer to financial freedom.

-Drawbacks to paying down your principal early
+Drawbacks to paying down your mortgage early

 If you’re eager to find a way to pay off your mortgage faster, talk to a Home Lending Advisor.
 Whether you're an existing homeowner who wants to pay down your principal faster, or you’re planning to buy your first home, we’re here to help.